Governance Documents, Bylaws, Policies and Standards

 The Code of Ethics is now called the Code of Ethics and Professional Conduct and can be found in Schedule 1 of the College’s bylaws.
 The Code of Ethics and Professional Conduct (CoEPC) is central to the mandate of protecting the public interest because it establishes what the public is entitled to expect from professionals.
 Integrity, competence, accountability and adherence to all applicable laws and regulations are the cornerstones to professional practice.

-The College’s existing Code of Ethics ensured protecting the public interest by establishing principles that governed professional behavior and practice and decision-making was foundational to the College’s work to comply with PGA requirements.
+The College’s former Code of Ethics ensured protecting the public interest by establishing principles that governed professional behavior and practice and decision-making was foundational to the College’s work to comply with PGA requirements.
 As such, few changes were required for the transition to the new professional ethics and conduct, and the nine principles remain largely the same.
 This document highlights what has changed and what remains the same.

 - The College of Applied Biology bylaws